Professor David Hassan

 He has held many leadership roles at the University, including Associate Dean of the Faculty of Life and Health Sciences, where he forged a substantial overseas partnership network for Ulster, Head of School, Head of Research Graduate School, Provost of the Belfast and Jordanstown campuses, and Chair of the Building and Infrastructure committee for Ulster’s Graduate Entry Medical School.

 Professor Hassan was the Founding Co-Director and Chair of the Special Olympics Regional Research Centre for Europe and Eurasia at Ulster (SORRC).
-SORRC is a vibrant pan-continental research centre with a clear focus on inclusion and opportunities for young people with intellectual and development disabilities.
+SORRC is a vibrant pan-continental research centre with a clear focus on inclusion and opportunities for young people with intellectual and developmental disabilities.

 As Co-Director of SORRC, David developed the Centre’s fundamental and applied research programme taking a multi-disciplinary approach.
-David grew SORRC to a collaboration of over 30 researchers employed at 11 Higher Education Institutions across Europe-Eurasia.
+David grew SORRC to a collaboration of over 30 researchers employed at 11 Higher Education Institutions across Europe.

-Professor Hassan’s personal research in the field of intellectual disabilities, supported extensively by over £300k of competitive external funding, has significantly enhanced the integration of young people with developmental disabilities across several European countries.
+Professor Hassan’s research in the field of intellectual disabilities, supported extensively by over £300k of competitive external funding, has significantly enhanced the integration of young people with developmental disabilities across several European countries.

 Professor Hassan has a reputation as an advocate for change and has provided strategic direction and leadership as part of a significant portfolio of industrial and commercial experience.